 Aside from legend, lore and history, garlic, onions, leeks and shallots as used in this recipe for onion bisque, are deeply nourishing.
 Consumption of garlic has been linked to reduction in the risk of stomach and colon cancers as well as cardiovascular disease and hyperlipidemia.
 It’s also known to help reduce blood sugar and combat the common cold.

-- 4 large leek (white and light-green parts only, sliced thin)
+- 4 leek (white and light-green parts only, sliced thin)

 - 1 head garlic (peeled and chopped coarse)

-- 4 medium yellow onions (peeled and sliced thin)
+- 4 yellow onions (peeled and sliced thin)

 - Melt ghee in a heavy-bottomed skillet over a moderate flame, then toss in rosemary, sliced leek, shallots and onion.